jonclayden/RNifti/README.md

 ## [1] 300
 ```

-Notice that the sign of the top-left element of the xform has now flipped, and the value of the image at location (30,30,20) has changed because the data has been reordered.
-The equivalent x-location is now 67, which is the 30th element counting in the other direction (96 - 50 + 1 = 47).
+Notice that the sign of the top-left element of the xform has now flipped, and the value of the image at location (50,39,23) has changed because the data has been reordered.
+The equivalent x-location is now 47, which is the 50th element counting in the other direction (96 - 50 + 1 = 47).

 This latter operation can be useful to ensure that indexing into several images with different native storage conventions will end up always having approximately the same meaning (and it is performed internally by the viewer, if required).
 It is non-destructive, because no interpolation of the data is performed.
 This means that the axes will not exactly align with the requested directions if the original image was oblique to the canonical axes, but conversely it ensures that no degradation in the image will result.
 (The [`RNiftyReg` package](https://github.com/jonclayden/RNiftyReg) can be used to apply an arbitrary rotation to an image and interpolate the data onto the new grid, if required.)

 ## Support for composite types

 The NIfTI-1 standard supports composite types such as complex-valued and RGB images, and support for these was added in version 1.0.0 of this package.
-Complex data is exposed to R using R's standard `complex` vector type:
+Complex data is exposed to R using the standard `complex` vector type:

 ```r